ding05/geo_st_grid_graph_converter_2.0/README.md

 usage: python -m converter [-h] input_filepath output_dirpath

 positional arguments:
-  input_filepath     Input File Pathname output_dirpath     Output Directory Pathname fixed_edges        Fixed Number of Edges for All Nodes is_directed        If Directed Graphs: `yes` or `no` get_coords         If Output Coordinates: `yes` or `no`
+  input_filepath             Input File Pathname output_dirpath             Output Directory Pathname fixed_edges                Fixed Number of Edges for All Nodes is_directed                If Directed Graphs: `yes` or `no` is_full_to_selected_nodes  If All Edges to Selected Nodes: 'yes' or 'no' get_coords                 If Output Coordinates: `yes` or `no`

 optional arguments:
   -h, --help  show this help message and exit